algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 ### NFC

 #### ➭ **Alarm turning off**

 It has been found relevant to implement a system to cut the alarm with a NFC such as a little card or a badge and not necessarly the application. \
 It would be quickier to stop the alarm than taking the phone, opening the application and deactivate the alarm.

 #### ➭ **Device unlocking**

 It has been decided to add an other features with the NFC such as an unlock one.
 After pressing the NFC against the device during two seconds it would unlock it. \
 Moreover this feature will override the previous one.
 In the case of an alarm ringing it could stop the alarm and unlock the device if you press the NFC against the sensor during two seconds.

 ### Undervolting

-Undervolting would be used to lower the energy consumption in specific mode such as the lock one and the un-lock. \
+**Undervolting**[^9] would be used to lower the energy consumption in specific mode such as the lock one and the unlock. \
 However, after a second look on it, it has been decided not to implement it due to the risk of damaging the product in itself.

 <!-- ## Non-functional requirements -->

 ## Future improvements

 Considering the short amount of time given and the important amount of tasks and requirements the project have.
-It has been decided to postpone some of then, deemed non-critical to the completion of the SportShield project in the short terme. \
+It has been decided to postpone some of then, deemed non-critical to the completion of the SportShield project in the short term. \
-However, these tasks have been planned to be done as future improvements in the long terme.
+However, these tasks have been planned to be done as future improvements in the long term.

 ### Battery consumption

 ### Forfait & paring

 ## Glossary

 [^1]: **Coris Innovation**: an European company based in France and Switzerland.
 The compnay focuses on systems engineering and process engineering .Their ambition is to support European industrial players in their innovation,  R&D, digitalization and production challenges.
+[Coris Innovation's website](https://www.corisinnovation.com)

+[^2]: **NFC**: stands for Near Field Communication, is a set of short-range wireless technologies.
+It lets you share small payloads of data between an NFC tag and an Android-powered device.
+It has the ability to rapidly establish a connection, taking only one tenth of the time Bluetooth requires to complete pairing.
+[More information](https://www.corisinnovation.com)

+[^3]: **Hardware**: the machines, wiring, and other physical components of a computer or other electronic system.
+The physical and electronic parts of a computer or other piece of equipment, rather than its software.
+[Definition](https://dictionary.cambridge.org/dictionary/english/hardware)

+[^4]: **Bluetooth**: is a short-range wireless technology standard that is used for exchanging data between fixed and mobile devices over short distances.
+It is mainly used as an alternative to wired connections to exchange files between nearby portable devices and connect cell phones and music players with wireless headphones.
+[Bluetooth](https://en.wikipedia.org/wiki/Bluetooth)

+[^5]: **Motion Detector**: is an electronic device that is designed to detect and measure movement.
+Motion sensors can be customized to perform highly specific functions.
+For example, motion sensors can be used to activate floodlights, trigger audible alarms, activate switches, and even alert the police.
+[Motion Detector](https://www.fierceelectronics.com/sensors/what-a-motion-sensor)

+[^6]: **Modules**:  module is an assembly of parts designed to be added and removed from a larger system easily.
+In this project, modules are for instance: the battery, the buzzer, the NFC scanner etc..
+[Modules](https://www.techtarget.com/whatis/definition/module#:~:text=A%20module%20is%20a%20distinct,is%20designed%20for%20easy%20replacement.)

+[^7]: **GPS**: Global Positioning System (GPS), is a satellite-based radio navigation system owned by the United States government.
+It is a satellite constellation supporting highly accurate positioning, navigation and timing (PNT) measurements worldwide.
+[GPS](https://novatel.com/support/knowledge-and-learning/what-is-gps-gnss)

+[^8]: **GPRS**: abbreviation for general packet radio service: a system for sending and receiving images and other information using mobile phones.
+It is make for good battery life but limits online activity.
+It is a packet oriented mobile data standard on the 2G cellular communication network's global system for mobile communications.

+[^9]: **Undervoltage**: The undervoltage-lockout (UVLO) is an electronic circuit used to turn off the power of an electronic device in the event of the voltage dropping below the operational value that could cause unpredictable system behavior.
+[Undervoltage](https://en.wikipedia.org/wiki/Undervoltage-lockout)